Fortunately, corporate video scripts rarely involve death scenes, but in case you write one that does, don’t do this:

 I’m also impressed by the shooter’s technique — closing your eyes and throwing the gun while you shoot aren’t exactly guarantees of a hit, even at close range.
 Maybe that’s why we never saw any bullet holes when she fired…

 For almost 30 years I've worked as a writer (most of it freelance).
 I'm also the father of two perfect little girls.

-The Underground reflects my interest in all kinds of writing and all kinds of writers (if you're looking for SEO advice, you're probably in the wrong place).
+The Underground reflects my interest in all kinds of writing and all kinds of writers (though if you're looking for SEO advice, you're probably in the wrong place).

 How to Pitch New Clients, How to Pick Them, and Why You'd Want to do Either

 How to Negotiate Copywriting Fees Without Turning Into an Asshole: A Nine Step Short Course

 My Interviews With Successful Writers